 - How do we innovate in the digital age?

-This seminar combines academic and practitioners' perspectives on digital transformation.
-Participants receive insights into its impact on the policy field and actionable insights for policymaking and organisational governance.
+The seminar combines academic and practitioners perspectives on the scale and scope of the digital transformation in politics, business and society.
+Participants will get insights into the impact by policy field and will develop actionable insights for policy making and organisational governance.

 This seminar is offered in the open enrolment programme and as part of the Executive MPA programme.